PostHog/posthog.com/contents/docs/batch-exports/index.md

 ## Batch runs

-A Batch Export is executed in Batch runs depending on the configured frequency: For example, an hourly Batch Export will start a Batch run on every hour mark (XX:00:00).
+A Batch Export is executed in Batch runs depending on the configured frequency: For example, an hourly Batch Export will start a Batch run on every hour.
 The data processed by every Batch Run has an **upper bound** given by the time in which Batch run is scheduled to start, and a **lower bound** that results from subtracting the frequency to the Batch run's scheduled start time.

 As an example, creating a Batch Export of events with daily frequency today will schedule the first Batch run to start right as tomorrow begins.
 Thus, the data exported will be events that PostHog received from 00:00:00 until 23:59:59 of today.

 > **Note:** When deciding which data falls within the bounds of a specific Batch run, we look at the time when the data landed in PostHog's ClickHouse database.
 This means that network and processing delays can make an event that was sent within the bounds of a Batch run fall in a future Batch run.
-3